matthewmcampbell/ebuy/README.md

 # ebuy
 Machine learning project to predict selling price on ebay.
 Entire project will be conducted on Linux.
-This line is a test for uploading.
+Also aiming to include more standard production processes, first of which being virtualenvs.
+Successful.